-We have incurred net losses each year since our inception and as of September 30, 2013, we had an accumulated deficit of approximately \$106.4 million.
+We have incurred net losses each year since our inception and as of December 31, 2013, we had an accumulated deficit of approximately \$112.6 million.
 We anticipate that we will continue to incur net losses for at least the next several years.
 We expect that our research and development and general and administrative expenses will continue to increase and, as a result, we will need additional capital to fund our operations, which we may obtain through one or more public or private equity offerings, debt financings, government or other third-party funding, strategic alliances and licensing or collaboration arrangements.

-Since our inception through September 30, 2013, we have funded our operations principally through the receipt of funds from the private placement of approximately \$122.9 million of our equity and debt securities.
-As of September 30, 2013, we had cash, cash equivalents and investments of approximately \$23.2 million.
+Since our inception through December 31, 2013, we have funded our operations primarily from the sale of our equity and debt securities.
+As of December 31, 2013, we had cash, cash equivalents and investments of approximately \$18.4 million.
 Cash in excess of immediate requirements is invested in accordance with our investment policy, primarily with a view to liquidity and capital preservation.
+As discussed above, our initial public offering resulted in net proceeds to us of \$46.0 million subsequent to December 31, 2013.